rmak05/Representation_of_Graphs_with_Bounded_Arboricity/README.md

 An implementation of the graph data structure described in `"Dynamic Representation of Sparse Graphs" by Gerth Stølting Brodal and Rolf Fagerberg (WADS 1999: 342-351)`.

-## Overview
+## Sparse Graph

-This repository provides an implementation of dynamic graphs, which supports the following operations:
+This repository provides an implementation of dynamic sparse graphs, which supports the following operations:

 | Operation  | Time Complexity                   |
 |:-----------|:----------------------------------|